benhowell/benhowell.github.com/_drafts/vigilantism-vandalism-and-ethics-in-engineering.md

 <br/>
 <br/>

-#### Ruining brand and spawning competitors
+#### Brand damage
 This fiasco could indeed validate competitors and/or create a market for legitimate 3rd party manufacturers.
-Many electronic engineers say they will no longer use ftdi chips and will just switch to another chip to avoid any possible hassle, particularly given the difficulty of verifying genuine chips.
+Many electronic engineers say they will no longer use FTDI chips and will just switch to another chip to avoid any possible hassle, particularly given the difficulty of verifying genuine chips.
 Hardware producers and engineers will certainly think twice about incorporating a device into their product with all these uncertainties which could come back to bite them at any time in the lifetime of their hardware.

 Some Arduino products [ http://www.ebay.co.uk/itm/Nano-V3-0-ATmega328-16M-Micro-controller-CH340G-Board-Mini-USB-for-Arduino-/121465239079 ] have already switched from a FTDI clone to a different chip (CH340G).

-I wouldn't be surpprised if a clone manufacturer(s) emerges as visible branded competitor.
+I wouldn't be surprised if a clone manufacturer(s) emerges as visible branded competitor.
 The market opportunity has been created right here, right now by FTDI themselves.
 <br/>
 <br/>

 #### Safety
 FTDI chips could be in any number of medical devices, critical safety equipment or emergency equipment.
-Deliberately breaking these devices and rendering them unoperational could result in any number of unforeseen circumstances which is incredibly negligent and unethical.
-If, as a result of this negligence, a defect occured in a critical device which led to a loss of life or property, criminal charges could be brought against FTDI.
+Deliberately breaking these devices and rendering them nonoperational could result in any number of unforeseen circumstances which is incredibly negligent and unethical.
+If, as a result of this negligence, a defect occurred in a critical device which led to a loss of life or property, criminal charges could be brought against FTDI.
 <br/>
 <br/>